arjunkhode/Web-developer-illy-mistakes-/readme.md

 1. When you use var prefix on a variable, it gets defined in the scope.
 When no prefix is mentioned, it gets defined as a global variable.

+1. You always need to use `this.` prefix to access the original copy of member variables inside ES6 classes.